Venezuela crisis: Russian troops in Caracas threaten US intervention plans

 Moscow's move

-The Russian aircraft arrived in Caracas this weekend as part of "ongoing military co-operation" between the two allies, a Venezuelan official said overnight.
+The Russian aircraft arrived in Caracas on the weekend as part of "ongoing military co-operation" between the two allies, a Venezuelan official said overnight.

 Russian military officials and troops are visiting to discuss equipment maintenance and training, and strategy, the official told local media on condition of anonymity.